RootSystemML/RootSystemML.github.io/format/thesaurus.md

 The thesaurus entries follows the format:

 ######name: (scales it applies to)
-Description (unit)
+Description (property/function type)

  - possible value: meaning
- - possible value
+ - other possible value
  - ...

 ________